turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/2_implement_application_lifecycle_management.md

 other and then published.
 To remove this dependency, the association must be removed and the tables republished
 - Unpublished: These apply to the unpublished version of a publishable solution component that is being updated.
-One published it will be a published dependency
+Once published it will be a published dependency

 Internal dependencies may lead to published dependencies.
 For example, columns in a table are dependent on the table.
-If a table is deleted then all columns will be deleted to along with any relationships.
+If a table is deleted then all columns will be deleted to along with any relationships, this is an internal dependency.
 If we have a lookup field on a table form and then delete the primary table in the relationship, the deletion can not be completed until the lookup column has been removed from the related form and the form has been published.

 ### Solutions and Environment Variables